Share:

 Shopify

-Shopify supports many embedded finance solutions like Shopify Pay or Shopify Balance.
+Shopify supports many embedded business finance solutions like Shopify Pay or Shopify Balance.
 Yet, in this article, we want to highlight the Shopify Capital lending platform.

 This platform enables merchants using Shopify to tap into fast funding for payroll, inventory, or marketing.
 Sellers can get funding quickly based on their track record of sales.
 Since Shopify relies on the existing data about applicants, they don't need to go through lengthy application processes.
 The funding is granted in days, and businesses return it as a percentage of their future sales.